cisagov/prescup-challenges/pc4/individual-a/round1-the-threat-is-coming-from-inside-the-ship/solution/README.md

 In this challenge, competitors will analyze a packet capture to find downloaded malware, hash it, and then search the file system for a match.
 Once that is done, they will use an IOC matrix to identify the threat actor involved in the attack.
 An answer key that lists file variations for the challenge is provided at the end of this solution guide.

+When deploying a hosted version of this challenge, answers are randomly generated for each deployment.
+This guide provides the steps to solve the challenge and the answers for the artifacts provided in the challenge directory.

 ## Question 1
 _What domain hosted the malware file that was downloaded to the system?_

+ - plentyofxenos, plentyofxenos.com, or ww<span>w.plentyofx</span>enos.com

 This question is solved by analyzing the provided packet capture and finding the malware in it, and then identifying the domain the malware was downloaded from.

 The challenge guide lists the potentially malicious domains, though only 10 of them will be present in the packet capture.
-The others are listed simply to expand the possible search area and reduce the likelihood that a player can guess without at least looking at the pcap file.
+The others are listed to expand the possible search area and reduce the likelihood that a player can guess without at least looking at the pcap file.

 There are several ways to search for the domain traffic.